If you have problems, or need help with Wireshark, there are several places that may be of interest to you (well, beside this guide of course).

 |Read the README|

 README.developer is packed full with all kinds of details relevant to the developer of Wireshark source code.
-It advices you around common pitfalls, shows you basic layout of dissector code, shows details of the APIs available to the dissector developer, etc.
+Its companion file README.dissector advises you around common pitfalls, shows you basic layout of dissector code, shows details of the APIs available to the dissector developer, etc.

 There are several mailing lists available on specific Wireshark topics: